autorope/donkeycar/docs/guide/build_hardware.md

 &nbsp;
 ### Step 3: Assemble Top plate and Roll Cage
+If you have an Exceed Short Course Truck, Blaze or Desert Monster watch this [video](https://youtu.be/UucnCmCAGTI)

 Slide the nut into the slot in the side of the roll cage.
 This is not particularly easy.
 You may need to clean out the hole again and use a small screwdriver to push the screw in such that it lines up with the hole in the bottom of the roll cage.

 ![donkey](../assets/build_hardware/3a.PNG)